energyaspects/capacitor-plugin-swipe-back/README.md

 Capacitor swipe back plugin.
 For Capacitor v3, v4 (0.0.3), v5 (1.0.0), v6 (2.0.0) and v7 (3.0.0).
 For v2 use original plugin: https://github.com/diiiary/capacitor-plugin-ios-swipe-back

+## Changelog

+### 3.0.5
+- Added support for auto-registration with Swift Package Manager (SPM) via the CAPBridgedPlugin protocol
+- Plugin can now be used without manual registration in PluginRegistration.swift when using SPM

 ## Install

 ### Swift Package Manager